Is Turmeric a Blood Thinner? Complete Safety Guide for Skincare Users

 Is turmeric a blood thinner?

-Topical turmeric skincare does not thin blood.
-Curcumin applied to skin stays in the skin layers and doesn't absorb into the bloodstream in significant amounts.
+Curcumin applied to skin stays in the skin layers.
+It does not absorb into the bloodstream in meaningful amounts.

 Can I use turmeric skincare if I take blood thinners?